 SEN Support means the school wishes to put in place some 'in house' intervention for the children.
-It may also mean the input of external agencies such as special needs advisory teachers, Educational Psychologists, Speech and Language therapists etc. The triggers for SEN Support could be that, despite being in a focus / target group, the child:
+It may also mean the input of external agencies such as Educational Psychologists or Speech and Language therapists etc. The triggers for SEN Support could be that, despite being in a focus / target group, the child:

-- continues to make little or no progress in specific areas over a long period - continues working at National Curriculum outcomes substantially below that expected of children of a similar age, according to the Essex Provision Guidance Toolkit - continues to have difficulty in developing English and Maths skills - has emotional or behavioural difficulties which substantially and regularly interfere with their own learning or that of the class group. - has sensory or physical needs, and requires additional specialist equipment or regular advice or visits, providing direct intervention to the child or advice to the staff, by a specialist service - has ongoing communication or interaction difficulties that impede the development of social relationships and cause substantial barriers to learning.
+- continues to make little or no progress in specific areas over a long period - continues working at National Curriculum outcomes substantially below that expected of children of a similar age, - continues to have difficulty in developing English and Maths skills - has emotional or behavioural difficulties which substantially and regularly interfere with their own learning or that of the class group. - has sensory or physical needs, and requires additional specialist equipment or regular advice or visits, providing direct intervention to the child or advice to the staff, by a specialist service - has ongoing communication or interaction difficulties that impede the development of social relationships and cause substantial barriers to learning.